ni/grpc-perf/CONTRIBUTING.md

-# Contributing to labview-grpc-query-server
+# Contributing to grpc-perf

-Contributions to labview-grpc-query-server are welcome from all!
+Contributions to grpc-perf are welcome from all!

-labview-grpc-query-server is managed via [git](https://git-scm.com), with the canonical upstream repository hosted on [GitHub](https://github.com/ni/<reponame>/).
+grpc-perf is managed via [git](https://git-scm.com), with the canonical upstream repository hosted on [GitHub](https://github.com/ni/<reponame>/).

-labview-grpc-query-server follows a pull-request model for development.
+grpc-perf follows a pull-request model for development.
 If you wish to contribute, you will need to create a GitHub account, fork this project, push a branch with your changes to your project, and then submit a pull request.